 The business world has bought into the effectiveness of influencer marketing.
-A recent survey conducted by Linqua found that in 2016, 86% of marketers had used influencer marketing.
+A survey conducted by Linqua found that in 2016, 86% of marketers had used influencer marketing.
 Of those who used it, 94% found influencer marketing effective.

 In the same survey, marketers cited content creation, audience engagement, and higher traffic as the top benefits of influencer marketing.
 These metrics are worthwhile indicators of the ROI of influencer marketing.